jvicensfarrus/node-express-sequelize-mocha-chai-circleCI-api/README.md

 # Simple API using node.js, expressJS and sequelize.
-Also simple/introduction to unit testing with Mocha and Chai and with CircleCI
+Also simple/introduction to unit testing with Mocha and Chai and with CircleCI as a CI